AmirKedem/FP-MOG/README.md

 The game is built with unity both the server and client are created from the same unity project and are currently target 64-bit windows machines.

+#### Setup

+The project is using unity version 2019.2.6f1

+#### Project Managment

+- Project Tools
+To build the project and move between the scenes use the project tools window in the editor.

+- Launch Tools
+To launch it use the launch tool, add an entry using the Add Entry button configure it as you like and if you have built the project the correct build will run from the builds folder.

 ## Short Demo

 In the following gif there is a demonstration of lag compensation taken from the project.